keras-team/keras-io/examples/vision/md/pointnet_segmentation.md

 from tqdm import tqdm
 from glob import glob

-import tensorflow as tf
+import tensorflow as tf  # For tf.data import keras from keras import layers
-from tensorflow import keras
-from tensorflow.keras import layers

 import matplotlib.pyplot as plt
 ```